-WSSC is committed to investing in a sustainable future for the community.
-Bioenergy upgrades at Piscataway will allow WSSC to reduce discharges to the Chesapeake Bay, power consumption from fossil fuels and disposal costs.
-With the upgrades, we will produce a sustainable product that can be returned to the earth, thus lowering greenhouse gas emissions and reducing landfill usage.
+WSSC Water is committed to investing in a sustainable future for the community.
+With the addition of the green technology at Piscataway's new facility, the amount of biosolids left over from the treatment process will be significantly reduced.
+Creating cleaner (Class A) biosolids will produce a sustainable product that can be returned to the earth, thus lowering greenhouse gas emissions and reducing landfill usage.
 Bioenergy is an increasingly popular choice for utilities all over the country, and advancing our region through the latest innovations in the field is a smart investment.